Live

 Every mood app on the planet starts with some version of this question.
 Pick a number.
 Choose a face.
 Tap an emoji.
 And then you’re done.
 Your entire internal state, compressed into a single data point.

 For general wellbeing, maybe that’s fine.
-For anyone managing a real mood disorder — bipolar, major depression, anxiety disorders — it’s not even close to enough.
+For anyone managing a real mood disorder (bipolar, major depression, anxiety disorders), it’s not even close to enough.
+The complete guide to bipolar mood tracking goes deeper into what a serious tracking setup looks like.

 One number hides everything